linuxthor/chef-snif/README.md

 With Snif Chef can perform actions by itself that might ordinarily require an external helper to be called.

-- Disclaimer:
+Disclaimer:

-This is purely proof of concept code at this stage, little more than an idle hack.
+This is purely proof of concept code at this stage, little more than a hack!

 Further work is required to extend this into something useful!

-- Instructions:
+Instructions:

 1) Build the shared object file under native/ using the provided shell script.
 2) Profit!
 (Tested using chef-solo so far)